The rampart-curl module¶

 Usage:

-var res = curl.submit(request, callback);
+var curl = require("rampart-curl"); var res = curl.submit(request, callback);Where:

-• request is an Object or an Array of Objects, one Object for each request with the property url set to the URL to be retrieved and other properties set as described in Curl Options below.
+requestis an Object or an Array of Objects, one Object for each request with the propertyurlset to the URL to be retrieved and other properties set as described in Curl Options below.callbackis a Function, which takes as an argument the same Object as returned in fetch() Results above.

-The read only variable curl.default_ca_file is a String, the location of where Curl expects to find the CA Certificate Bundle file.
-If this file does not exist on the filesystem, https requests must either provide an alternate location for the file or be set as insecure.
+exist on the filesystem, https requests must either provide an alternate location for the file or be

-See cacert and insecure respectively in Curl long options below.
+respectively in Curl long options

-Curl Options
+Curl Options¶

 The following Options are available in rampart-curl.

-Curl long options
+Curl long options¶

 Some of the options below have not been fully tested.
 The descriptions below are an abbreviated version of the man page (written by Daniel Stenberg, et. al.).
 See curl command line tool for a full description of each.